rugbyprof/4443-Internet-Programming/Assignments/06_Grid_Images/README.md

 ### Overview

 Remember your grid assignment from before?
 Rinse and repeat.
-There is a sample dataset in our resources folder that holds fake student information and "M" numbers.
-It is called [student_data.json](https://github.com/rugbyprof/4443-Internet-Programming/tree/master/Resources/R06-DataFiles/card_services/student_data.json) and it holds 1000 students.
-There is also a folder that holds 1000 student images called [photos](https://github.com/rugbyprof/4443-Internet-Programming/tree/master/Resources/R06-DataFiles/card_services/photos).
+There is a sample dataset in the [card_services](./card_services) folder, that holds fake student information and "M" numbers.
+It is called [student_data.json](./card_services/student_data.json) and it holds 1000 students.
+There is also a folder that holds 1000 student images called [photos](./card_services/photos).

+[HERE](./helper_code.php) is some php code that reads a directory and a json file.

 ### Possibility